solarwinds/appoptics-apm-node/working/re-arch-notes.md

 can be only Metabuf now.
 - edges must be added using event.addEdge() now.
 They can no longer be pushed on to edges property.
-- requestStore => context. if you use ao.requestStore change it.
+- requestStore => tContext. if you use ao.requestStore change it.